-Principal / Owner | FAIA
+Principal / Founder | FAIA

 “Architecture should fit into its context in a way that makes a better whole.”

 As the founding partner of Olson Kundig, Jim Olson has explored the aesthetic interplay of art, nature and architecture, and the relationship between light and space, for over fifty years.
 Jim is the recipient of numerous honors including the Seattle AIA Medal of Honor and many national and international design awards.
 His work has been published worldwide and is the focus of four monographs: Jim Olson Houses (The Monacelli Press, 2009), Art + Architecture: The Ebsworth Collection and Residence (William Stout Publishers, 2006), Jim Olson: Art in Architecture (The Whatcom Museum, 2013) and Jim Olson: Building • Nature • Art (Thames & Hudson, 2018).